deufyn/EasyFluent/README.md

 # About EasyFluent

-An externally improved version of fluent, with new callback logic, flags callback logic & auto save config.
+- An externally improved version of fluent, with new callback logic, flags callback logic & auto save config.

 # EasyFluent Loader
 ```lua
 local EasyFluent = loadstring(game:HttpGet('https://raw.githubusercontent.com/deufyn/EasyFluent/refs/heads/main/src/EasyFluent.luau'))()
 ```
+- Example of how to use: [Example](https://github.com/deufyn/EasyFluent/blob/main/Example.luau)
 # NOTE

-Easyfluent is not completely done, it may have some errors in some situations or something.
+- Easyfluent is not completely done, it may have some errors in some situations or something.

 # Credits